At a glance

 Morning visit and walking tour to Khamo tribal village, a typical village, set on the banks of the Mekong amidst lush jungle.
 In the afternoon pass through the Xanyaburi Hydro Electric Power Plant.

 In the morning visit a Hmong village and continue upstream to the village of Ban Mouang Khai.
 Afternoon sightseeing by minibus visiting the jungle pools and dramatic Khaung Si waterfall then on to a butterfly garden.
 Arrive in the heart of the temple city of Luang Prabang where there is a buzzing night market and many great cafes and some good local restaurants.

 In the morning explore by tuktuk this well-preserved and unique world heritage site with its many Buddhist temples, libraries and royal palace.
 Visit the National Museum and have the afternoon free to explore the beauty and unique atmosphere of Luang Prabang on your own.
 Enjoy traditional Laos dancing on the upper deck late afternoon.
 Moor overnight in Luang Prabang.

 Early morning walking tour to see the alms offering by the local people to hundreds of monks who walk around the city every morning.
 Passengers are invited to join in with offerings we provide for the alms giving.
-Morning sightseeing by local boat exploring the unique Pak Ou Caves and Elephant camp, a Buddhist sanctuary with spectacular limestone cliff faces.
+Morning sightseeing by local boat exploring the unique Pak Ou Caves, a Buddhist sanctuary with spectacular limestone cliff faces.
 Evening cocktails on a sandbank.
 Sail upstream on the beautiful Mekong towards Ban Bo.